 The centre of Pisa is minuscule, so make sure to wander around the Square of Miracles, the Battistero di San Giovanni, the Cathedral, Camposanto (a historical monument) and Piazza del duomo.

-Even though Pisa is very compact, there’s a lot to do and deserves at least one day out of a 7-day Tuscany itinerary.
+Even though Pisa is very compact, there’s a lot to do in this town in Tuscany and deserves at least a day trip from Florence out of a 7-day Tuscany itinerary.

 Day 5 – San Gimignano and Volterra

-For day five of your Tuscan adventure, you’ll ideally need to hire a car to reach the small Italian town of San Gimignano.
-It is also possible to book a guided tour from Siena if you prefer not to drive.
+For day five of your Tuscan adventure, you’ll ideally need to rent a car to reach the small Italian town of San Gimignano and see some of the Tuscan countryside.
+It is also possible to book a guided tour from Siena if you prefer not to hire a car.

 San Gimignano was originally an Etruscan village.
 Now, it’s a small, walled, village that lies halfway between Florence and Siena.
 As a recognised UNESCO World Heritage site, San Gimignano lets holidaymakers step back in time, and is the perfect place to spend the morning.